Build your own Timber Frame Style Garden Pavilion. Plans available for download in PDF Format.

-As with all the grooves or laps on this build, I make a series of close parallel cuts with the circular saw set to depth.
+As with all the grooves or laps on this build, I make a series of close parallel cuts using a large speed square with the circular saw set to depth.
 Then break these off with a hammer or wooden mallet.
 Then clean up the groove with a chisel.

 I cut these from the end inward.
 With a handsaw I make a shallow straight, square cut in the end of the beam first.
 This helps to start the blade squarely and improves the accuracy of the cut.